Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

-Armed with this lemma, we are now ready to state the non-asymptotic bound for a MPGNN with max aggregation. \begin{theorem}[Non-asymptotic convergence of max-MPGNN towards cMPGNN] Suppose, $(\XX,P)$ has the $(r_0,\kappa)$-volume retaining property and that $f,W$ and the $\psi^{(l)}$ are Lipschitz continuous.
-Let $\rho \ge 2^{L-1}ne^{-n \kappa r_0^d 2^d}$ and $n$ large enough for $0<\rho<1$ to hold.
-Then with probability at least $1-\rho$:
+We are now ready to state the non-asymptotic bound for an MPGNN with maximum aggregation.

+\begin{theorem}[Non-asymptotic convergence of max-MPGNN towards cMPGNN] Suppose that, $(\X,P)$ has the $(r_0,\kappa)$-volume retaining property and that $f,W$ and the $\m^{(l)}$ are Lipschitz continuous.
+Let $\rho \ge 2ne^{-n \kappa r_0^d 2^d}$ and $n$ large enough for $0<\rho<1$ to hold, the following inequalities hold. \begin{itemize} \item \textbf{Equivariant case.} With probability at least $1-\rho$,